Nikyatu Jusu: 2017 – present: Suicide by Sunlight and Nanny

 In 2017, Jusu joined the faculty of George Mason University as an assistant professor in the film and video studies department.
 That year she was selected as a recipient of Tribeca Film Institute and Chanel's Through Her Lens program to develop the short film Suicide by Sunlight, co-written with R. Shanea Williams.
 Suicide by Sunlight centers a Black vampire protected from the sun because of her melanin.
 The film was executive produced by Terence Nance, directed by Jusu, and stars Natalie Paul.
 It debuted at the 2019 Sundance Film Festival on January 25, 2019.

-On April 13, 2021, it was announced that Jusu's debut feature film, Nanny, is being produced by Stay Gold Features and Topic Studios.
+On April 13, 2021, it was announced that Jusu's debut feature film, Nanny, was being produced by Stay Gold Features and Topic Studios.
 The horror film follows a west African undocumented nanny taking care of a privileged child on the Upper West Side and preparing for the arrival of her son.
 The script was selected for the 2020 Black List and the film debuted at the 2022 Sundance Film Festival on January 22, 2022.
-Shortly after Nanny won the Grand Jury Prize in the U.S. Dramatic Competition, Blumhouse Productions and Amazon Studios acquired the film and is set to be released theatrically on November 23, 2022 and then streaming on Amazon Prime Video on December 16, 2022.
+Shortly after Nanny won the Grand Jury Prize in the U.S. Dramatic Competition, Blumhouse Productions and Amazon Studios acquired the film and released it theatrically on November 23, 2022 and then streaming on Amazon Prime Video on December 16, 2022.
 In February 2022, it was announced that Jusu's next horror film project was acquired by Monkeypaw Productions and Universal Pictures.
 In October 2022, it was announced that Jusu signed on to direct a sequel to Night of the Living Dead (1968).
-In November 2022, Jusu's untitled horror film with Monkeypaw Productions would be a feature length adaptation of her short film Suicide by Sunlight.
+In November 2022, Jusu revealed that her untitled horror film with Monkeypaw would be a feature length adaptation of her short film Suicide by Sunlight.